Note that the DNA Results classic and colorized pages have a "Page Size" box. Change the default from 500 to 3500 to see

 We have started a fundraising effort for Big Ys for very rare branches of I-P37.
 We will need at least two Big Ys for each branch.
-Thanks to your donations, we have completed a Big Y for a second person in I-L1287* "Alpine".
-Our new goal is two Big Ys for I-L1294 "France" and/or "France-Scotland", this is the group with DYS388=9.
+Thanks to your donations, we have completed at least 5 important Big Ys.
+Our next goal is a second Big Y for I-L880 "Northern France".
 Donations can be made at the link below to the I2a Y-HAPLOGROUP General Fund.
-You should receive an email of thanks from firstname.lastname@example.org within 24 hours of your donation, if not, please email me.
+You should receive an email of thanks from email@example.com within 24 hours of your donation, if not, please email me.
 And if you choose to mail in a check please email me.

 To see our recommendations for SNP testing, please go to our Y-DNA results Colorized page and search for your name or kit number.
 Then look for the heading above your name which will show our recommendations: